deluan/lookup/README.md

 ### Usage

 Take a look at the examples files for [Lookup](examples_lookup_test.go) and [OCR](examples_ocr_test.go) for usage samples.
+All images used in the examples are available in the [testdata](testdata) folder.

-For more details check the [documentation](https://godoc.org/github.com/deluan/lookup).
+For more details check the full [documentation](https://godoc.org/github.com/deluan/lookup).

 ### To Do:
 - ~~Add basic LookUp function~~